-Similarly, as shown in Figure 4, GIIPS sovereign bond CDS spreads decreased about 59% after Mario Draghi's speech during the July 2012 to December 2012 period.
-Not only the risk of GIIPS countries decreased after the announcement of the ECB acting as a BOLR, the average CDS spreads of non-GIIPS eurozone countries and non-eurozone countries decrease by 64% and 59%, respectively, from July 2012 until December 2012.
-In contrast, the LTRO liquidity injections are not followed by significant trends in eurozone sovereign yields or CDS spreads.
+64% and 59%, respectively, from July 2012 until December 2012.
+In contrast, the LTRO liquidity injections in December 2011 and February 2012 are not followed by significant trends in eurozone sovereign yields or CDS prices.
 The average five-year CDS spread of Italian and Spanish bonds even increases by 48% between the LTRO 2 allotment in February 2012 and Draghi's speech in July 2012.